 In the context of providing an exceptional experience on your site:

 - Performance is how fast a page loads.

 - Scalability is how many page loads you can do at the same time.

 Both of which can be done with WordPress.

-The same way if you use Webflow and don’t know what you’re doing – upload ten 8 MB photos to your pages, your site is going to be slow, WordPress is slow when you don’t build while considering performance.
+In the same way, if you use Webflow and don’t know what you’re doing – upload ten 8 MB photos to your pages, your site is going to be slow, and WordPress is slow when you don’t build while considering performance.